eclipse/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 ### Update the website

 The Epsilon website's [Download page](https://www.eclipse.org/epsilon/download/) should be the only place in the [website repo](https://git.eclipse.org/c/www.eclipse.org/epsilon.git) that needs updating.
 Specifically, you will need to change two source files in the [source directory](https://git.eclipse.org/c/www.eclipse.org/epsilon.git/tree/mkdocs/docs/download).
-Add the new release info to all-versions.md.
-Then update index.md to mentioned the new release.
+Add the new release info to `all-versions.md`.
+Then update `index.md` to mentioned the new release.
 Generally it should be as easy as Find and Replacing the old version with the new one.

 Also don't forget to build the static site for changes to take effect.

 ### Bump up versions

 Run the following commands from the root of the repository, replacing `X.Y.Z` with the full version number of the release (where | is the patch, usually 0).
-Tycho will automatically take care of updating the Maven and PDE projects (MANIFEST.MF, feature.xml etc.).
-Note that the standalone POMs (i.e. the pom-plain.xml files) are bumped separately using the third command below.
+Tycho will automatically take care of updating the Maven and PDE projects (`MANIFEST.MF`, `feature.xml` etc.).
+Note that the standalone POMs (i.e. the `pom-plain.xml` files) are bumped separately using the third command below.

 `mvn versions:set-property -Dproperty=epsilon.version -DnewVersion=X.Y.Z-SNAPSHOT`
 `mvn org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=X.Y.Z-SNAPSHOT`
 `mvn -f pom-plain.xml versions:set -DnewVersion=X.Y.Z-SNAPSHOT`

-You may also need to manually bump up the version of the releng/org.eclipse.epsilon.target project.
-Specifically, the MANIFEST.MF, but it's also worth checking the pom.xml to make sure they're consistent with each other.
-Also, in the root pom.xml in the repository, there is a property called "epsilon.version".
+You may also need to manually bump up the version of the `releng/org.eclipse.epsilon.target` project.
+Specifically, the `MANIFEST.MF`, but it's also worth checking the `pom.xml` to make sure they're consistent with each other.
+Also, in the root `pom.xml` in the repository, there is a property called `epsilon.version`.
 You should bump that up manually as well.
-Also check org.eclipse.epsilon.test's MANIFEST.MF.
+Also check `org.eclipse.epsilon.test/META-INF/MANIFEST.MF`.
 The build will fail if anything is inconsistent.

 ### Announce release on forum